About ARMA members

 - The member has Professional Indemnity Insurance: this covers you against inadequate advice and negligence relating to a member

 - Your agent is committed to and bound by professional standards: all ARMA agents must comply with the RICS Service Charge Residential Management Code.
-This defines best practice in the sector.
-If they do not follow the Code, they could be subject to disciplinary action

 - If something goes wrong, you can get independent redress: all members must belong to an independent redress scheme.
-What's more, ARMA members are the only managing agents to be independently regulated.
-So if you do have a dispute, you can be confident it is being handled with integrity

 Associates are managing agents that are working towards becoming a Member, but do not yet meet the two-year trading rule, or who may have had their application for accreditation declined.
 This is a transitory category where maximum periods are set and they will either progress to Member, or if still not qualified to do so after the specified period, will no longer receive Member level benefits.